3 Simple Tips To Lose Weight During Winter

 Track Your Weight And Exercise

-One reason winter weight loss can be tough since we tend to let a lot of things slide during the holidays.
+One reason winter weight loss can be tough is that we tend to let a lot of things slide during the holidays.
 We let ourselves indulge a little bit and end up with a few pounds it’s really hard to get rid of.

 On the other hand, studies[5] have shown that when we know exactly how much weight we’re gaining, we’re less likely to splurge.
 Tracking your weight can be motivating, allowing you to see how much you gain and lose.
 It’s easier to refuse a slice of pie if you know how much it’s going to cost you on the scale.